 DOC9.4.8.1 The following provisions of this DOC9.4.8 apply in relation to Restoration Plans.

-DOC9.4.8.2 For LJRPs NGESO is the lead operator (or the relevant Transmission Licensee where appropriate); for DRZPs the DNO is the lead operator.
+DOC9.4.8.2 For LJRPs the ISOP is the lead operator (or the relevant Transmission Licensee where appropriate); for DRZPs the DNO is the lead operator.

 DOC9.4.8.3 Where the lead operator issues instructions which conflict with a Restoration Plan these instructions will take precedence over the requirements of the Restoration Plan.